-Information on grants may be found in the WC catalog on pages 36 & 37.
+Information on grants may be found in the WC catalog under Financial Aid.

 A Federal Pell Grant does not have to be repaid as long as you attend your classes.
 Pell Grants are awarded only to undergraduate students who have not earned a Bachelor's or professional degree.
-Award amounts range from $295 to $2865 per semester based on 12 hrs or more.
-Federally funded grant program awarded based on financial need as determined by the (FAFSA) Free Application For Federal Student Aid.
+Award amounts range from $326 to $3048 per semester for 2018-19 year or from $328 to $3098 per semester for the 2019-20 year based on 12 hrs or more.
+Federally funded grant program awarded based on financial need as determined by the (FAFSA) Free Application for Federal Student Aid.
 You do not have to be enrolled full time to receive a Federal Pell Grant.
 If you qualify, the Pell Grant will be pro-rated downward if you enroll in less than 12 semester hours.